dongjin-seo2020/1DFreeFormDQN/README.md

 conda install -r requirements.txt
 ~~~

-If you use RETOCOLO as a simulation tool, you will additionally need a MATLAB engine.
+If you do not own MATLAB and use RETICOLO as a simulation tool, you will additionally need a MATLAB engine.
 Please refer to the site below:
 https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html

 ## optimized structures